Thai Airways International: Fleet

-Thai Airways operates a fleet of widebody aircraft from both Airbus and Boeing, totalling 46 aircraft as of November 2022.
+Thai Airways operates a fleet of both wide-body and narrow-body aircraft from Airbus and Boeing.
+As of November 2025, the airline has 79 aircraft and 90 on order.

-Aircraft maintenance centres
+Aircraft Maintenance Centres

-Thai maintains three maintenance centres, at U-Tapao International Airport, Don Mueang International Airport, and Suvarnabhumi Airport.
+THAI maintains three maintenance centres, at U-Tapao International Airport, Don Mueang International Airport, and Suvarnabhumi Airport.
 The centers service aircraft belonging to other airlines in addition to Thai aircraft.

-Thai Technical
+THAI Technical

-Thai Technical is certified internationally by the Federal Aviation Administration, the Joint Aviation Authorities, the European Aviation Safety Agency Part-145 Maintenance Organisation, and the Japan Civil Aviation Bureau for facilities at Don Mueang International Airport and Suvarnabhumi Airport.
+THAI Technical is certified internationally by the Federal Aviation Administration, the Joint Aviation Authorities, the European Aviation Safety Agency Part-145 Maintenance Organisation, and the Japan Civil Aviation Bureau for facilities at Don Mueang International Airport and Suvarnabhumi Airport.
 It has also received its Requalifier Identification Certificate from the United States Department of Transportation for its operations at U-Tapao International Airport and Suvarnabhumi Airport.

 It is certified domestically by the Department of Civil Aviation (Thailand) for all three of its facilities in Thailand.

 On 27 February 1998, the department received its ISO 9002 certification from Bureau Veritas Quality International, with ISO 14001 certification granted by the same agency on 16 March 2001.